 Clean Energy

-The Washington State Department of Natural Resources leases lands to a variety of clean energy projects on the 3 million acres of lands it manages across Washington state, and the agency also has forest products available for use as biomass.
-Revenue generated through these leases help support schools, counties, and critical services across Washington state.
+The Washington State Department of Natural Resources Clean Energy Program develops land access contracts (e.g., land-use licenses, leases) to support potential clean energy projects on Washington State trust lands, where appropriate.
+Revenue generated through these contracts helps support schools, counties, and critical services across Washington state.

 The Process